-M. Sophia Newman, MPH, is a writer who has been published in The Atlantic, Religion & Politics, Vice, Vox, Tin House, Lithub, and elsewhere, and whose work often focuses on health, science, and religion.
+M. Sophia Newman, MPH, is a writer who has been published in The Atlantic, Religion & Politics, Vice, Vox, Tin House, Lithub, and elsewhere.

 At Collegeville, fellow writers also encouraged her first forays into creative nonfiction.
 She's since made it her focus, and has been named a finalist for the AWP WC&C Scholarship Competition (2016), Rumpus' the Payton Prize (2017), and Ruminate Magazine's VanderMey Nonfiction Prize (2017), as well as Write a House (2015).

-In addition to writing, Sophia holds a position in the global health field.
+In addition to writing, Sophia holds a position as an editor at a medical journal.
 Sophia's formal education include a bachelor's degree in cell and molecular biology (Tulane University, 2009), a master's degree in public health (University of Illinois at Chicago, 2012), and a certificate in global mental health from the Harvard Program on Refugee Trauma (2015-16).